 - The database is held by NHS Digital a national organization which has legal responsibilities to collect NHS data.

-- More information can be found at: NHS Digital - the phone number for general enquires at 0300 303 5678
+- More information can be found on the NHS Digital website the phone number for general enquires at 0300 303 5678

 Identifying patients who might be at risk of certain diseases

 - Your medical records will be searched by a computer programme so that we can identify patients who might be at high risk from certain diseases such as heart disease or unplanned admissions to hospital.

 - This means we can offer patients additional care or support as early as possible.

 - This process will involve linking information from your GP record with information from other health or social care services you have used.